 Spotlight on Kentucky Filmmakers

 Reel Visions is a KET series of half-hour programs featuring short films produced, directed, written, or edited by Kentucky filmmakers.
-Series producers are Sara O'Keefe, Allison NeCamp, Clark Bradshaw, and Ben Allen; executive producer is Teresa Day.
+Series producers are Sara O'Keefe, Allison NeCamp, and Clark Bradshaw; executive producer is Teresa Day.

 This KET series, Reel Visions, showcases short films by Kentucky filmmakers.
 Most episodes feature a group of films.
 The following groupings represent episodes in the Reel Visions series.